Blockstream/satellite/doc/sdr.md

 > Note: this command supports the two most recent releases of Ubuntu LTS, Fedora, CentOS, Debian, and Raspbian.
 In case you are using another Linux distribution or version, please refer to the [manual compilation and installation instructions](#manual-compilation-of-sdr-software).

 If you prefer to install all software components manually, please refer to the [manual installation section](#manual-installation-of-sdr-software).
+Also, if you would like to try the alternative receiver application based on the [GNU Radio](https://www.gnuradio.org) framework, see the [gr-dvbs2rx section](#gr-dvbs2rx-receiver).

 ## Configuration